Vizzuality/marxan-cloud/docs/adr/0002_file-uploads.md

 Similar concerns as noted above regarding horizontal scalability of deployments apply, unless using a combination of PV shared among all the API replicas and HTTP (pull), but then just using a shared PV would be simpler.

+* HTTP (pull from link)

+The Geoprocessing service would pull a file from an URL provided in the job payload.
+It can be a signed link to an Azure bucket, or to another service, or API instance.

+If we want to treat geoprocessing only as a processing service, we keep the entire file management on the API side, the geoprocessing is not aware of where the file comes from, just gets an HTTP link from which it can read the stream.
+Then, we have geoprocessing and file storage decoupled.
+It all depends on where we want to assign the responsibility.

 * Syncthing (or similar)